rjtanner/sciserver_cookbooks/xmm/analysis-xmm-source-detection-p1.md

 print('Number of regions: {}'.format(len(my_js9.GetRegions())))
 ```

-We see that the number of detected sources has dropped to 4.
+We see that the number of detected sources has increased to 70.
 This shows that the algorithm for `edetect_chain` is sensitive to the energy range given for detecting sources.
 Generally a narrower energy range will be better for source detection.

 Next let us try two other parameters.
 The first is `likemin` which is the detection likelihood threshold.
 The default is 10.
 Let's set it to something higher and see what we get.